joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/air-application-invokation-and-termination.md

     <allowBrowserInvocation>true</allowBrowserInvocation>

-When the application is invoked via the browser, the application’s NativeApplication object dispatches a BrowserInvokeEvent object.
+When the application is invoked via the browser, the application's NativeApplication object dispatches a BrowserInvokeEvent object.

 To receive BrowserInvokeEvent events, call the `addEventListener()` method of